 What is Moselele?
 When is it?

 Moselele is the second best ukulele group in the whole of Moseley.
-On the first and third Thursdays of every month we cram into the shed in the beer garden of the Prince of Wales and attempt to play a range of eclectic songs on ukuleles.
+On the first and third Thursdays of every month at 8pm, we cram into the shed in the beer garden of the Prince of Wales and attempt to play a range of eclectic songs on ukuleles.

 That’s about it, really.
 It’s not a lesson, it’s not a gig, it’s just a bunch of people playing everything from The Kinks to The Killers, on ukuleles, in a shed.
 And it’s really good fun.

 Everybody’s welcome – as long as you’re willing to have a go.